Before you make up your mind, open it!

 in High Corporate Settings

-Student: Is the focus of ID on instruction or learning?
+Student: Is the focus of Instructional Design on instruction or learning?

 Positive Behavior Support

 "Never write when you can say.
 Never say when you can whisper.
 Never whisper when you can nod.
 Never nod when you can wink."

 Through the Looking Glass